 - Apotheosis / Fight against the Big Bad / Ultimate Boon (These are typically very closely related, often intertwined.)

-- Refusal of the Return: At this point in the story, the Hero has mastered the strange world he was thrust into.
-He probably has earned a permanent place here, if he wants it.
-He may even want to stay, but usually there are forces at work that propel him home.
+- Refusal of the Return: At this point in the story, the Hero has mastered the strange world they were thrust into.
+They probably have earned a permanent place here, if they want it.
+They may even want to stay, but usually there are forces at work that propel them home.

-- The Return: Also called the Magic Flight; the Hero now has the boon and high-tails it away, with the villain or his forces in hot pursuit; while they engage in a battle of wits and magic (especially shapeshifting) during the chase.
+- The Return: Also called the Magic Flight; the Hero now has the boon and high-tails it away, with the villain and/or their forces in hot pursuit, the two parties locked in a battle of wits and magic (especially shapeshifting) during the chase.
 (See the Celtic story of Taliesin's escape from Cerridwen for a textbook example of this.)
-The Hero's escape may not require actual magic, but will require all of the new skills he's learned and new allies he's made.
-Or alternately he could realize the Awful Truth that he can't return home because sometimes Failure Is the Only Option...
+The Hero's escape may not require actual magic, but will require all of the new skills they've learned and new allies they've made.
+Or alternately they could realize the Awful Truth that they can't return home because sometimes Failure Is the Only Option…

-- Freedom to Live: The Hero grants the boon to his people.
+- Freedom to Live: The Hero grants the boon to their people.